EnriqueFerrerMelian/Educational-App----Back-end/README.md

 This project is licensed under the MIT License.
 For details, see the LICENSE.md file.
 (TBH, I don't think there is any license here).

 ## 📧 Contact
-If you have any questions or comments, please feel free to contact us at progranauta@gmail.com I can get hurtful comments, but please, these ones must to be avoided!
+If you have questions or comments, do not hesitate to contact us at progranauta@gmail.com.
+I appreciate constructive comments and would be happy to receive your suggestions.